JoesCat/gimp3-refocus-it-plugin/README.md

 ## News

+- 2.1 (2024oct18) Imported refocus-it from sourceforge to github.
+Replaced intltool with gettext, upgraded build to autoconf 2.69, removed xmalloc and used standard malloc instead.
+Removed several extras such as inline and float options in anticipation of building for gimp3-plugin.
+This still builds for gimp2.
+If you need cmd-line tools, please revert to using version 2.0.0 which still contains original cmd-line build.
+Removed micro-version value - this leaves micro open for distros if they need/want it.
-- 2004-07-20: Version 2.0.0 of refocus-it plugin for GIMP-2.0 released.
+- 2.0.0 (2004jul20) refocus-it plugin for GIMP-2.0 released.
 This version is internationalized and includes a command-line version of refocus-it suitable for processing PNM files in batch mode.
 The command-line version is also easily portable to non-GNU platforms.

-- The version 1.0.2 is the first public release.
+- 1.0.2 (2003jun19) First public release.

 ## Author

 This plug-in was written by Lukas Kunc.
 Please mail your comments, questions and problems to Lukas.Kunc@seznam.cz

-Note: The Original Web page content, pictures, and files were located here https://refocus-it.sourceforge.net/
+Note: The Original Web page content, pictures, and files were located here https://refocus-it.sourceforge.net/ for version 2.0.0